Giving for mental wellbeing

 So go on, be really selfish for once.
 Give to others – for your own mental wellbeing!

 How you can give to others

-Giving can take many forms, from small everyday acts to larger commitments.
+Giving can take many forms, from small everyday acts to larger or more formal commitments.

 Today, you could:

-- Phone a relative or friend who needs support or company.
+- Phone a relative or friend who may need support or company.